edgarberlinck/somm/README.md

-# somm
+# Somm
-Application to reconize wine bottles and print its rate
+Application to reconize wine bottles and print the rate according to Global Wine Score database.